addisonschultz/loupe-kit/README.md

 Our repository is already configured to run framer-cli commands, which will allow us to publish our components automatically when we commit new changes!

-We have some already defined colors and fonts ready to be used, which you can use as varibles in your code.
+We have some already defined colors, fonts, and spacing values ready to be used, which you can use as varibles in your code.
 See the examples below on how to use these colors to stay true to the Loupe Design System.

 ---